Specs & specifics

 The boring trust bit.

 We back every device with a one-year limited warranty against manufacturing defects.
 If something breaks in normal use within the first year, we repair or replace it.
-No rhetorical hoops, no proof-of-purchase scavenger hunt.
+No hoops, no proof-of-purchase scavenger hunt.

 - Price